uservapp/installation/README.md

 ```
 14. Login to your VPS and check your masternode status by running the following command:
 ```
-userv-cli masternode status
+userx-cli masternode status
 ```
 ***

 ## Usage:
 ```
-userv-cli masternode status
+userx-cli masternode status
-userv-cli getinfo
+userx-cli getinfo
 ```
-Also, if you want to check/start/stop **Userv**, run one of the following commands as **root**:
+Also, if you want to check/start/stop **Userx**, run one of the following commands as **root**:

 ```
-systemctl status Userv #To check if UservCoin service is running
+systemctl status Userx #To check if UserxCoin service is running
-systemctl start Userv #To start UservCoin service
+systemctl start Userx #To start UserxCoin service
-systemctl stop Userv #To stop UservCoin service
+systemctl stop Userx #To stop UserxCoin service
-systemctl is-enabled Userv #To check if UservCoin service is enabled on boot
+systemctl is-enabled Userx #To check if UserxCoin service is enabled on boot
 ```
 ***